Introduction

 0.21 |

-The higher the thermal conductivity, the worse the insulative properties of the material are.
-This data shows that Fiberglass composites have much better insulative capabilities while having the same stiffness and strength as highly conductive materials like aluminum and steel, making glass Fiber composites much more appealing for window and door reinforcements due to thermal efficiency and strength.
+The higher the thermal conductivity, the worse the material's insulating properties.
+These data show that Fiberglass composites exhibit significantly better insulating performance while maintaining the stiffness and strength of highly conductive materials such as aluminum and steel, making fiberglass composites more appealing for window and door reinforcements due to their thermal efficiency and strength.

 Fiberglass outperforms aluminum and steel when alternating temperatures, leading to better energy conservation when the material expands or contracts.